How to build a dog kennel

 - Steel Colourbond roofing, clout nails and insulation (optional)

 First, you have to decide how big your kennel needs to be.
 If it's too big, your pet won't feel secure in it.
 Too small and he or she will probably ignore all your efforts.
 It should be just big enough for your dog to stand up in and to turn around before lying down and curling up.
-For a rough guide to help you decide which size is best suited for your particular breed of dog, download our Mitreplan.

 With a project, like this, you need to start from the floor and work up.
 The floor should be at least 100mm off the ground to allow air circulation and to keep the kennel dry inside.
 So first build a subfloor frame from the 100 x 50mm treated pine.
 Treated pine is ideal for this because it is virtually rot proof.